AlexMyddleware/p8-todo-from-scratch/README.md

 ### Step3: Configure the environment variables
 create a .env.local and be sure to input your database information.
-If you are using laragon, it should look like this DATABASE_URL="mysql://Myusername:Mypassword@127.0.0.1:3306/Mydatabasename?serverVersion=5.7"
+If you are using laragon, it should look like this DATABASE_URL="mysql://Myusername:Mypassword@127.0.0.1:3306/Mydatabasename?serverVersion=5.7" You need to configure you mailer dsn, here is what it should look like:
+MAILER_DSN=smtp://myfakeusername:myfakepassword@smtp.mailtrap.io:2525?encryption=tls&auth_mode=login

 ### Step4: Create the database
 use the commands